mkdocstrings/griffe/docs/docstrings.md

 #### Other Parameters

-- Aliases: Keyword Args, Keyword Arguments, Other Params
+- Aliases: Keyword Args, Keyword Arguments, Other Args, Other Arguments, Other Params
 - Multiple items allowed

 Other parameters sections allow to document secondary parameters such as variadic keyword arguments,